Trump Says He’ll Know Outcome of North Korea Summit After One Minute

 How long will it take to figure out whether or not they’re serious.
 I said, ‘Maybe in the first minute.’
 You know the way they say you know if you’re going to like somebody in the first five seconds?
 You ever hear of that one?
 Well, I think that very quickly I’ll know whether or not something good is going to happen.
 I also think I’ll know whether or not it will happen fast.
 May not.
 But I think I’ll know pretty quickly, whether or not, in my opinion, something positive will happen.
 And if I think it won’t happen, I’m not gonna waste my time — I don’t want to waste his time.

 In other remarks during his impromptu press conference, Trump once again sounded optimistic about the summit, though it’s not clear what he is basing that optimism on, and he wouldn’t predict the outcome.
-“I feel that Kim Jong Un wants to do something great for his people,” he explained.
+“I feel that Kim Jong-un wants to do something great for his people,” he explained.
 “And he has that opportunity, and he won’t have that opportunity again.”

 The summit is a “one-time shot” for Kim, according to Trump, though he also said he was hopeful that the summit would lead to some kind of relationship between the pair, since “at a minimum, I do believe, at least we’ll have met each other,” and that he and the world leader he once derisively referred to as “little rocketman” will get along.